Processed-Fun/BusinessAutomation/website_creation.md

 # Site Design and Features

-Each business is different and requires different pages, but consider the following as appropropriate:
+Each business is different and requires different pages, but consider the following as needed:

 1. Large marketing images at the top of the page that illustrate the purpose of the company.
 2. Testimonials page with interesting or funny testimonials.
 3. Some sort of interactive widget or tool, whether it be a slider or something more complex, if possible.
+4. A customer image gallery, instagram style.
+Use this as a more image heavy alternative to testimonials.